MINISTRY OF PETROLEUM & NATURAL GAS

 -

-Written Reasons: Any authority suspending or cancelling a licence must
+- Written Reasons: Any authority suspending or cancelling a licence must give written reasons for their decision.

 153. Procedure on Expiration, Suspension, or Cancellation of Licence: